-Container Level 3 controls for a container vented directly through a closed-vent system to an alternative control device are introduced in 40 CFR 264.1086(d)(1) and 265.1087(d)(1).
-The basic requirements for containers that meet Container Level 3 control requirements through a container vented directly through a closed-vent system to an alternative control device are given below.
+Container Level 3 controls for a container vented directly through a closed-vent system to a flare are introduced in 40 CFR 264.1086(d)(1) and 265.1087(d)(1).
+The basic requirements for containers that meet Container Level 3 control requirements through a container vented directly through a closed-vent system to a flare are given below.